Any good tips for scanning Golf Tags on the course?

 T

-Thomas posted over 7 years ago
+Thomas posted about 8 years ago

 I have not Adam.
 My golf tags are falling apart now.
 I have already lost 3 of them.
 I pulled my clubs from the bag and the top of the tag has come off.
 They didn't work great to begin with and I have even less love for them now.